 Futureworks Incubator builds off the success of New York’s Next Top Makers to support the growth of hardware and advanced manufacturing startups and entrepreneurs in New York City.
 Through committed mentorship, expert-led workshops, a devoted alumni network and a passionate Founders community, we make building a company easier, cheaper and faster.

 There are three cohorts within the program – each targeting distinct stages of growth and development.
 The cohorts are broken down by idea-stage entrepreneurs, early startups looking to validate their market and mid-to-later stage startups that are seeking investment and looking to manufacture at scale.
-If you think you fit one of these three profiles or somewhere in between, fill out the application and let us know if you have any questions.

 - Workshop Series: From May 2017 through December 2017, Futureworks Incubator will host a monthly (at times bi-monthly) workshop series on what you need to know to launch your own product startup ranging from business planning and exploration of business models to design and design for manufacturing to legal to prototyping and understanding users to marketing and manufacturing.
 Every accepted startup or entrepreneur will receive a roadmap with recommendations for activities, events and workshops most relevant to them.
 There will be ten workshops in total.
 Preference will be given to those that apply to be a part of the program and we will reserve a small number for the general entrepreneurial public as well.